 Rule 50.
 Presence at hearings.

-(a) In abuse, neglect, and dependency cases the court shall exclude all persons who do not have a direct interest in the proceedings except as provided for by Utah Code Section 78A-6-114.
+(a) In abuse, neglect, and dependency cases the court shall admit persons as provided by Utah Code Section 78A-6-114.
 If a motion is made to deny any person access to any part of a hearing, the parties to the hearing, including the person challenged, may address the issue by proffer, but are not entitled to an evidentiary hearing.
 A person denied access to a proceeding may petition the Utah Court of Appeals under Utah Rule of Appellate Procedure 19.
 Proceedings shall not be stayed pending appeal.
 As provided for by Utah Code Section 78A-6-115, a person may file a petition requesting a copy of a record of the proceedings, setting forth the reasons for the request.
 Upon a finding of good cause by the Court and payment of a fee, the person shall receive an audio recording of a proceeding.
 The Court may place under seal information received in an open proceeding.

 (b) In delinquency cases the court shall admit all persons who have a direct interest in the case and may admit persons requested by the parent or legal guardian to be present.